tbergeron/freelance/README.md

 - Starred tasks
 - Basic pages system
 - Project dashboard widget
+- Replace ace editor for a better markdown editor

 #### What I'm planning to do next
 - Basic user management (with basic permissions)